London, England / New York, USA · c. 1880–1930 (Golden Age); revival 2000s–present

 Hand-Drawn style is characterized by: intentional wobbles, varied line weights, organic imperfections, sketchy hatching, personal feel.
 This makes it ideal for artisan branding, journal spreads, craft businesses.

 Yes!
-Clearly lets you generate unlimited hand-drawn SVG graphics with AI.
-Describe what you want, select the Hand-Drawn style, and get a unique vector graphic in seconds.
-All generated SVGs include commercial rights.
+Clearly lets you generate hand-drawn SVG graphics with AI — describe what you want, select the Hand-Drawn style, and get a unique vector graphic in seconds.
+Preview free; $10 once unlocks a clean, watermark-free SVG with a commercial license — no subscription — or subscribe for unlimited generations and stealth (private) mode.

 Notable hand-drawn artists include Howard Pyle, N.C.
 Wyeth, Norman Rockwell, Charles Dana Gibson, Jessie Willcox Smith, Alphonse Mucha, Christoph Niemann.
 Hand-drawn illustration occupies a unique position between fine art and commercial art.